Lb Ft To Kn M

 Introduction: Torque and its Units

 The imperial unit for torque is pound-feet (lb·ft), representing the force in pounds multiplied by the distance in feet from the pivot point.
-The metric equivalent is the kilonewton-meter (kN·m), where the force is measured in kilonewtons and the distance in meters.
+So the metric equivalent is the kilonewton-meter (kN·m), where the force is measured in kilonewtons and the distance in meters.
 Understanding this fundamental relationship is essential for accurate conversions.

 The Conversion Factor: Bridging the Imperial and Metric Systems